What happens when, thanks to miscommunication, you find yourself stranded on the wrong island in Thailand… several times in a row?

 We followed them onto the sand.
 With barely any light filtering through the trees from the dining area, the beach was practically pitch black.

 The couple started to stamp their feet and hands on the edges of the waves coming in.
 I was about to make a joke about straitjackets when I saw it: a glow of blue dots shining along the water’s edge.
 Bioluminescent plankton.

 I’m not going to lie and say that it looked exactly like the pictures of waves you see on Google dotted with millions of blue lights bright enough to light up a beach.
-Because it didn’t; there simply weren’t that many of them — but that made it all the more satisfying when we saw one wave light up, filled with a surge of plankton.
+Because it didn’t; there simply weren’t that many of them — but that made it all the more satisfying when we saw one wave light up, filled with a surge of bioluminescence.
 Or when we stomped onto the sand just after a wave had hit the shore and saw an outline of our hands or feet in blue (for some reason, stamping activated the glow).